cappycap/MentoringDashboard/README.md

 2) Navigate to the Summaries page from the home tab.
 3) Click the 'Download All' button in the top right hand corner of the page.
 4) Enter a name for the CSV file.
-	4a) Optionally, Navigate to the location you would like the file to be saved.
+	a) Optionally, Navigate to the location you would like the file to be saved.
 5) Press the 'Save' button to save your csv file.

 ## Creating pairs using the Dashboard.